 - The most popular treatment option for OSA

-- The most effective treatment option for OSA
+- The most effective treatment option for sleep apnea

 There are several CPAP alternatives for the treatment of sleep apnea.

-PAP Supplies: There are many different additional parts for PAP.
-Some PAP supplies are necessary, some are optional and added for comfort.
+There are many different additional parts for PAP.
+Some CPAP supplies are necessary, some are optional and added for comfort.
 Below is a description of PAP supplies used for the treatment of obstructive sleep apnea:

 Air Filter– the Continuous Positive Airway Pressure filter is important in purifying the air that comes from outside the machine entering into your nose.
 There are several types of air filters.
 Some are reusable and some are disposable.
 They vary in the size of the particulate that they filter out.